7 Strength Exercises to Do at Home With Minimal Equipment

 1. Wall Push-Ups

 Wall Push-UpWall push-ups are a modified version of floor push-ups and are a great way to keep your spine in shape.
 The only thing you need to complete this exercise is a wall, so it's a great one to begin with.
-Stand about one arms-length away from the wall.
+Stand about one arm length away from the wall.
 While facing the wall, place your arms flat on the wall about shoulder-length apart.

 Then bend your elbows as you lower your upper body slowly towards the wall.
 Hold this for approximately five seconds before pushing away from the wall.
 Complete as many reps as you feel comfortable with and incorporate wall push-ups into your daily home workout.